viragsimplecoder0008/RulesOfChildren.md/README.md

 ## SECTION 12: THE GRAND ENDING

 **S.12, R.1:** The Rules of Children shall be honored in spirit, even when broken in practice.
-**S.12, R.2:** Any future additions to this document must be approved by at least two children and one imaginary friend.
+**S.12, R.2:** Any future additions to this document must be approved by the owner.
 **S.12, R.3:** The ROC is forever in effect until the holder officially “grows up,” at which point enforcement becomes optional.
 **S.12, FINAL:** Long live the ROC.